2017–18 Washington Huskies women's basketball team

 The 2017–18 Washington Huskies women's basketball team represented University of Washington during the 2017–18 NCAA Division I women's basketball season.
 The Huskies were led by first-year head coach Jody Wynn.
-The Huskies play their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Pac-12 Conference.
+They played their home games at Alaska Airlines Arena at Hec Edmundson Pavilion in Seattle, Washington as members of the Pac-12 Conference.
 They finished the season 7–23, 1–17 in Pac-12 play to finish in last place.
 They lost in the first round of the Pac-12 women's basketball tournament to California.

 Previous season

 The 2016–17 Huskies finished the 2016–17 season 29–6, 15–3 in Pac-12 play.